B PERMIT

 Applying for a B permit or “autorisation de séjour” in Switzerland starts with the cantonal immigration authorities in charge of examining each application according to the law on Foreigners and Integration (LEI) and the “Ordonnance relative à l’admission, au séjour et à l’exercice d’une activité lucrative” (OASA).

-For non-EU citizens, once cantonal authorities have assessed and approved the application, it is sent to the SEM (Secrétariat d’Etat aux Migrations) in Bern to be examined on a federal level for a final decision.
+For non-EU citizens, once approved by the cantonal authorities, the application is sent to the SEM (Secrétariat d’Etat aux Migrations) in Bern to be examined on a federal level for a final decision.

-Different types of procedures and conditions exist, depending on the purpose of your stay in Switzerland.
-Those are described below.
-Some exceptional cases can also be applied in derogation to these procedures for people who are particularly well integrated.
+Different types of procedures and requirements exist depending on the purpose of your stay in Switzerland, as described below.
+In some cases, exceptions can be made for people who are particularly well integrated.

 Work permits